PeadarL/Golf-System--Java-ClientServer-Console-App-/README.md

 # Golf-System--Java-ClientServer-Console-App-

-A client/server application used to register players and store their score as part of Golf Tournament.
+A client/server application used to register players and store their score as part of a Golf Tournament.